Gold Star Pacesetters

 Building confidence in people became our goal for our organization, dedicated to glorifying Jesus Christ as Lord and Savior through teaching people to do gymnastics on horses.

 “We’ve had a few horses that just weren’t going to work — rough paces, too rough to use,” Frank said.
-“Now we’ve got Gus, the one we use all the time.
+“Now we have Gus, the one we use all the time.
 He is a 17'1" half draft, big and bulky.
 We use him mostly for trot and canter freestyles and teamwork, when there will be two or three people on his back at one time.”

 Teamwork is only one aspect of vaulting.
 Vaulters compete, sometimes only against themselves.
 The compulsories are a set of movements set forward by the American Vaulting Association and the International Equestrian Federation that every vaulter has to perform.

 “In the medal test, you compete against yourself,” said Mr. Pace.
 “You try to meet criteria to get your medal.
 Everyone who does it is striving to be better.
 Even I am trying to be a better coach, a better lunger [a horse trainer who uses a long rope].
 There’s a great deal involved just in that.
 I want to be better every week.
 That striving to be better is there, even though I’ll never be on another horse [for competition],” Frank explained.
-“I’m almost 70 years old and have broken too many bones.
-I’ve had one hip replaced from getting bucked off, and a titanium rod in my right leg from being bucked off in 2006.”
+“I’m almost 70 years old and have broken too many bones from other horse disciplines.
+I’ve had one hip replaced from getting bucked off, and a titanium rod in my right leg from being bucked off in 2008.”

 Connect with us!